Eynaliyev/fedex-challenge/README.md

 giph.model.ts - model for the giph

 search-form.componet - a semi-dumb comonent responsible for communicating search term and triggering request for giph.
-It also communicates with the
+It also communicates with thevalidator utility function.

 giph-list.component.ts - a dumb component responsible only for displaying giph list.

+shared/validator.ts - validation utility functions

 ## Further Improvement